prestia/fiddly/beat/beat-faqs.md

 * Wheel: 14×4T

 ## What about aftermarket wheel and tire options?
 When considering aftermarket wheels and tires, I prioritize keeping the rolling diameter as close as possible to stock.
-Outside of that, it's worth considering size, weight, and whether you want to go with a square or staggered setup.
+Aside from that, it's worth considering size, weight, and whether you want to go with a square or staggered setup.
 There's plenty of good information about selecting wheels and tires, but here are some general guidelines on what _should_ fit the Honda Beat.

 ### Front
 {: .no_toc }